utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select a folder or create one to keep elements organized.
 1. Select **Add collection**.

-### Adding an API from the API Builder
+### Adding an API from the workbench

-You can add APIs from the API Builder.
+You can add APIs from the workbench.
 API Editors must [request to add an API](#requesting-to-add-an-api-from-the-api-builder).

 > An API's editor must [publish a version of the API](#publishing-specific-api-versions) before you can add it to your Private API Network.

-To add an API to the Private API Network from the API Builder, do the following:
+To add an API to the Private API Network from the workbench, do the following:

 1. Open the API you want to add to the Private API Network.
 1. In the API overview, select **Add to API Network**.